-Procedures: This game is best played in a large room.
-Ask the participants to line up at a starting area for "the sensitivity game."
+Procedures: Ask the participants to line up at a starting area for "the sensitivity game."
 Explain that the goal of the game is to find out who among them will reach the finish line first.
 Identify the finish line 10 steps forward.
 The goal is to promote critical understanding of the diverse circumstances of people in society by identifying factors as to why some do and others do not reach the goal.
 The facilitator should make adjustments to suit the target group, for example changing the number of participants, the number of steps taken, the questions asked and space used.